Irwin Shaw: Personal life

-Shaw was born Irwin Gilbert Shamforoff in the South Bronx, New York City, to Jewish immigrants from Russia.
+Shaw was born Irwin Gilbert Shamforoff in the South Bronx, New York City, to Jewish immigrants from Nizhyn, Ukraine.
 His parents were Rose and Will.
 His younger brother, David Shaw, became a noted Hollywood producer and writer.
 Shortly after Irwin's birth, the Shamforoffs moved to Brooklyn.
 Irwin changed his surname upon entering college.
 He spent most of his youth in Brooklyn, where he graduated from Brooklyn College with a Bachelor of Arts degree in 1934.

 He began screenwriting in 1935 at age 21.
 In 1939 he married actress and producer Marian Edwards, daughter of silent film actor Snitz Edwards.
-The couple divorced in 1967, remarrying two years before Irwin's death in 1982.
+The couple divorced in 1967, remarrying two years before Irwin's death in 1984.

 During World War II, he was approached by William Wyler to join his film unit.
 Unable to be commissioned as an officer due to his age and 1-A draft status, Shaw decided to enter the Regular Army.
-Later, the Army, noting his background, sent him to George Stevens' film unit.
+Later, the Army, noting his background, reassigned him to the Signal Corps with George Stevens' film unit.
 He was one of four writers attached to Stevens' command, in which he became a warrant officer.
 After the war, he returned to his career as a writer.

 Shaw died in Davos, Switzerland on May 16, 1984, at age 71, after undergoing treatment for prostate cancer.

 Career

 Drama

 In the 1930s, Shaw wrote scripts for several radio shows, including Dick Tracy, The Gumps and Studio One.
 He recaptured this period of his life in his short story "Main Currents of American Thought," about a hack radio writer grinding out one script after another while calculating the number of words equal to the rent money:

-Shaw's first play, Bury the Dead (1936) was an expressionist drama about a group of soldiers killed in a battle who refuse to be buried.
+Shaw's first play, Bury the Dead (1936), was an expressionist drama about a group of soldiers killed in a battle who refuse to be buried.
 His play Quiet City, directed by Elia Kazan and with incidental music by Aaron Copland, closed after two Sunday performances.

-During the 1940s, Shaw wrote for a number of films, including The Talk of the Town (a comedy about civil liberties), The Commandos Strike at Dawn (based on a C.S.
-Forester story about commandos in occupied Norway) and Easy Living (about a football player unable to enter the game due to a medical condition).
-Shaw married Marian Edwards (daughter of well-known screen actor Snitz Edwards).
+During the 1940s, Shaw wrote for a number of films, including The Talk of the Town (a comedy about civil liberties), The Commandos Strike at Dawn (based on a C. S. Forester story about commandos in occupied Norway) and Easy Living (about a football player unable to keep playing due to a medical condition).
+Shaw married Marian Edwards, daughter of well-known screen actor Snitz Edwards.
 They had one son, Adam Shaw, born in 1950, himself a writer of magazine articles and non-fiction.

 Shaw summered at the Pine Brook Country Club, located in the countryside of Nichols, Connecticut, which became the 1936 summer home of the Group Theatre (New York), whose roster included Elia Kazan, Harold Clurman, Harry Morgan, John Garfield, Frances Farmer, Will Geer, Clifford Odets and Lee J. Cobb.